The Best Wearable Tech for Elderly Health Monitoring

 2. Medical Alert Wearables

 Medical alert devices, such as Life Alert, MobileHelp, and Bay Alarm Medical, provide emergency assistance with the press of a button.
+Worn as a bracelet or pendant, they connect seniors to emergency responders or caregivers in case of falls or medical emergencies.
+Many models now include GPS tracking, ensuring quick assistance even when seniors are away from home.

 Medical Alert Wearables